 We believe that all yoga should seek to create a safe space in which to inquire into a felt-sense of being; a space in which the practitioner is given choices about their practice, an opportunity for empowerment, and the chance to experience the deepest rhythms of the body.
-These key themes of Trauma-Informed yoga can be found throughout both our 200 and 300 Hour Training Programs, and our 300 Hour Program features a module specifically designed to explore these important skills and concepts!
+These key themes of Trauma-Informed yoga can be found throughout both our 200 and 300 Hour Training Programs, and our 300 Hour Program features a module, in partnership with Ampersand Sexual Violence Resource Center, specifically designed to explore these important skills and concepts!
+We also offer a Trauma-Informed Continuing Education Module (CEU) for those who have already completed (at minimum) a 200 hour training.

 Through experiential practice and collaborative discussion, participants will gain an understanding of the neuroscience of trauma, examine key themes of trauma-informed yoga practice and teaching, explore research that supports yoga as a force for creating positive change in students’ experience of trauma, and learn tools, techniques and contraindications for teaching trauma-informed yoga.